 We made a huge batch of Cauliflower and Chickpea Curry last week, and you guys wanted the recipe, so here it is!
 It’s spicy, salty, sweet goodness.
 You won’t notice it’s vegan!

-Cauliflower and Chickpea Curry
+Cauliflower, Tomato, and Chickpea Curry

-- 1 large yellow onion, chopped
+- 1 large yellow onion chopped

-- 3 garlic cloves, crushed
+- 3 garlic cloves peeled and pressed

-- 1 Tablespoon freshly grated ginger
+- 1 tablespoon grated fresh ginger

 - 4 teaspoons yellow curry powder

-- Serve over rice, and sprinkle with cilantro.
+Serve over rice and sprinkle with parsley.